Creates an instance of Package.

 Uninstall package(s).

-Remove dependency from the dependencies
+Remove dependency from the dependencies list of

 package.json.

-Remove dependency from the devDependencies
+Remove dependency from the devDependencies list of

 package.json.